5 Wrong Out Of 20 Is What Percentage

 Common Pitfalls in Percentage Calculations

 While the basic formula for calculating percentages is straightforward, there are several common mistakes to avoid.
-One common error is confusing the "Part" and the "Whole."
-It's essential to correctly identify which number represents the portion of interest and which represents the total.
-For example, if you want to calculate the percentage increase in sales, the "Part" is the difference between the new and old sales figures, and the "Whole" is the original sales figure.
+Which means one common error is confusing the "Part" and the "Whole. " It's essential to correctly identify which number represents the portion of interest and which represents the total.
+To give you an idea, if you want to calculate the percentage increase in sales, the "Part" is the difference between the new and old sales figures, and the "Whole" is the original sales figure.

 Real-World Applications

 The application of percentage calculations extends far beyond the classroom.
 In retail, discounts are often expressed as percentages.
-For example, a "20% off" sale means that the price of an item is reduced by 20% of its original value.
+As an example, a "20% off" sale means that the price of an item is reduced by 20% of its original value.
 Calculating the discounted price involves finding 20% of the original price and subtracting it from the original price.

 Trends and Latest Developments